Rotherhithe Tunnel: Physical characteristics

 The tunnel is entered via a sloping brick-lined cutting at each end leading to the entrance portal.
 Both portals are faced with pink granite and were given Grade II heritage listing in 1983.
 On the Rotherhithe side (south side) the approach road spans over the platforms of Rotherhithe London Overground station.
 It was originally planned the tunnel would commence before the railway was reached however during construction this was changed to be north of this instead thus shortening the tunnel by 50 m.
 It is followed by a short cut-and-cover section until the first of the four shafts is reached.
 The tunnelled section is between shafts 1 and 4, measures 3689 ft long and is lined with cast iron segments.

 The tunnel bore was sized to the maximum that the technology of the time allowed.
 Even then it was recognised this would result in less than ideal lane widths with each lane only 2.4 m in width (modern equivalent road width is 3.6 m) and footways typically 1.2 – 1.4 m wide on each side of the roadway.
 The tunnel is shallow, with a maximum gradient of 1 in 36 (2.8%), to cater for non-mechanised traffic.
 It includes sharp bends at the location of the shafts.
 This allowed the sections between the shafts to be straight, thus reducing the complexity of construction and avoiding the foundations of the docks.
 An urban myth is that the bends were installed to prevent horses from seeing daylight at the end of the tunnel too early, which might make them bolt for the exit.

 The sharp bends and narrow lanes do however make the tunnel unsuitable for large vehicles.
 Due to this, and issues with vehicle emissions, Transport for London enforces a ban on vehicles more than 2 metres high or wide.
 Also banned are vehicles with a maximum authorised mass of over 2 tonnes.
-Increased enforcement of these rules from early 2020 led to controversy about confusing signage, as some vans and similar vehicles had attracted fines.
-In the first 8 months of 2021, a total of 75,387 violations were issued, generating over £5m of revenue for TfL.
+In the first eight months of 2021, a total of 75,387 violations were issued, generating over £5m of revenue for TfL.

 The speed limit is 20 mph and is enforced using average speed cameras.

 The tunnel bore was originally lined throughout with white glazed tiles, installed by two separate contractors, Boote's installed the tiling for north half and Edwards for the south.
 A 3 ft band of brown tiles at the centre point of the tunnel demarcated the boundary.
 After repeated failures of the tiling in the southern half, these were removed in 2011 and replaced with a sprayed gunite surface, detracting significantly the look and feel of the tunnel.
 The shafts are lined with white glazed bricks, Shaw's installing them for shafts 3 and 4 on the north side and Stourbridge for shafts 1 and 2 on the south side.
 White glazed brickwork is used externally on the approach roads.